 - Recognition of Prior Learning Policy (pdf) and RPL Application Form (docx)

 - Identify the MSc programme(s) that you wish to apply for via our Master's degrees webpages

-- Check that you meet, or are expecting to meet, the School's general entry requirements
+- Check that you meet, or are expecting to meet, LSHTM's general entry requirements

 - Check that you meet any additional programme-specific entry requirements, found within individual Master's degrees webpages

-- Check the application deadlines associated with your chosen programme.
+- Check the application deadlines (below) associated with your chosen programme.

 - Read our MSc application guidance (pdf)

-- Apply online using the School's application portal
+- Apply online using the LSHTM's application portal

-- Await a decision - the School aims to provide a decision on all Master's degree applications within 6-8 weeks.
+- Await a decision - LSHTM aims to provide a decision on all complete Master's degree applications within 6 weeks.

-Below is a list of what you will need to apply:
+Below is a list of the documents which you will need to apply: